mvakde/mvakde.github.io/blog/jee-is-easy.md

 My rank after all this - 1505 (general, no reservation).
 Pretty good for an exam written by a million people.

-Now compare that to what most people who get ranks under 3K do:
+Now compare that to what most people who get ranks under 3000 do:
 1. Study 10-14 hours a day for 2-5 years
-2. Memorise a massive list of formulae (> 5K) and facts (I can't even estimate this)
+2. Memorise a massive list of formulae (> 5K) and facts
 3. Solve an insane number of questions (10K-30K) to the point of memorising question types and their solutions
 4. No social life, no fun, pure cramming